The Transition from Triathlon to Trail Running

 The big thing I noticed after starting to trail run and climbing more hills is that my back has been progressively getting better and better.
 I feel this is a direct effect of strengthening the glutes and legs.
 This is definitely one of the main attractions to me to trail running as a sport as it strengthens you in the areas our bodies need the most.
 On top of that it’s so simplistic and fun.

-Competing in Trail Runningtriathlon to trail running
+Competing in Trail Running

 I will progress with my training and would like to compete when my body is strong enough.
 My glutes and legs were a weak point for me when doing triathlon but overall the sport allowed me to get away with it.
 I still managed to reach top 5 status in my Age group at the Triathlon World Championships with no significant injuries.
 When competing in trail running you would not be able to get away with this type of weakness.